pingidentity/scim2/CONTRIBUTING.md

 #### Before submitting a bug report

+It can be helpful to review the documentation and examples.
+Please check the following before opening an issue:
+* Read through the [FAQ](https://github.com/pingidentity/scim2/wiki/Common-Problems-and-FAQ) to check if your issue or question has already been addressed.
+* Check the [Javadocs](https://javadoc.io/doc/com.unboundid.product.scim2/scim2-parent/) and the
+  [wiki](https://github.com/pingidentity/scim2/wiki) to ensure the behavior is likely not intentional.
-It can be helpful to review the documentation and examples, including the [Javadocs](https://javadoc.io/doc/com.unboundid.product.scim2/scim2-parent/) and the [wiki](https://github.com/pingidentity/scim2/wiki).
-It's also a good idea to search the [issue tracker](https://github.com/pingidentity/scim2/issues) to see if your issue or one similar to it has already been reported.
+* It's also a good idea to search the [issue tracker](https://github.com/pingidentity/scim2/issues) to see if your issue or one similar to it has already been reported.

 #### How do I submit a bug report?